Enacting Epistemic Freedom

-Mas and Memory: Performing Self diasporic and Art-making
+Mas and Memory: Performing Self and Diasporic Art-making

 A conversation with Adeola Dewis on mas, memory, migration, and how Carnival performance becomes method, healing, and self-representation across displacement.